syncfusion-content/wpf-docs/wpf/SfDiagram/AutoScroll.md

 ##Scroll limit

 The scroll limit allows you to define the scrollable region of the Diagram.
-It includes the following options
+It includes the following options.

 * Allows to scroll in all directions without any restriction.
 * Allows to scroll within the Diagram content.